Skip to main content

 David said, "I'll be darned!
 That's a Palmville Rust Grouse there!
 Pretty rare!"

 I had texted my wife that I was going for a stroll, meaning a meandering walk of no real destination or direction.
 I had thought to take the four-wheeler, but it was a nice evening and I didn't want to spoil its ambience driving something noisy.
-Besides, I wanted to move slowly; I wanted to pull a chip out of one of the nearby trail cameras and exchange it with a new one, as well as look for fresh bear tracks along a firebreak where I saw bear sign last year.
+Besides, I wanted to move slowly, as well as look for fresh bear tracks along a firebreak where I saw bear sign last year.

-Where I walked on the bare soil firebreak was a water-filled depression with trees on either side.
-I had turned back around from taking a picture behind me, when my eyes refocused on an unusual object ahead of me, which at first I was unsure about, and then decidedly unsure about.
-It looks sort of like a grouse -- but it's orange.
+Where I walked on the bare soil firebreak was a water-filled depression with trees on either side, when my eyes refocused on an unusual object ahead of me, which at first I was unsure about, and then decidedly unsure about.
+It looked sort of like a grouse -- but it's orange?

 It didn't fly away in a panic, not to say all grouse do.
-In fact many of them, just step aside and let you pass, acting rather confident that you don't see them; or at the very most they fly into a tree's lowest branches and sit still as stone holding their breath hoping you do that very thing.
+In fact many of them, up here in NW Minnesota, just step aside and let you pass, acting rather confident that you don't see them; or at the very most they fly into a tree's lowest branches and sit still as stone holding their breath hoping you do that very thing.

 Comments